Skip to main content

 Frequently Asked Questions

-Is a Beagle or Bulldog better for apartments?
+Is a Beagle or a Bulldog better for apartments?

 Bulldog is the more apartment-friendly choice — well-suited to apartment living.
 The Beagle is workable in apartments with proactive management.
 Factor in your building's noise policy and daily exercise capacity when deciding.